 The escalation around the city of Aleppo has spread to the Raqqa region on the Euphrates River.
-Damascus threatened on Saturday to bomb areas where Kurdish forces are present.
+Damascus on Saturday threatened to bomb areas where Kurdish forces are present.

 Continuing the offensive

 But Damascus chose not to heed the call.
-Late Saturday, the Syrian military announced that it had captured the city of al-Tabqa in Raqqa province.
+Late Saturday, the Syrian military announced it had captured the city of al-Tabqa in Raqqa province.

 In addition, two oil fields in Raqqa have been captured by government forces, according to Damascus.